hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_server/index.md

 > SFTP_CRYPT_PWD is the encrypted password for start SFTP server container

-## 6.Can I change the SFTP docker image
+## 6. Can I change the SFTP docker image

 Yes
 ```